jlobos/instagram-web-api/README.md

 - `credentials`
   - `username`: The username of account
   - `password`: The password of account
-  - `cookies`: An optional `Array` of cookies, only needed for restore session.
-Default is `undefined`
   - `cookieStore`: An optional [`though-cookie`](https://www.npmjs.com/package/tough-cookie) cookie storage, which allows for persistent cookies.
 Default is `undefined`
 - `opts`
   - `language`: The language of response from API.
 Default is `en-US`